urql-graphql/urql/docs/graphcache/README.md

 how [data is often structured in Redux.](https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape/)

-In `urql`, normalized caching is an opt-in feature which is provided by the `@urql/exchange-graphcache` package, _Graphcache_ for short.
+In `urql`, normalized caching is an opt-in feature, which is provided by the `@urql/exchange-graphcache` package, _Graphcache_ for short.

 ## Features

-The following pages introduce different features in _Graphcache_ which together make it a compelling alternative to the standard [document cache](../basics/document-caching.md) that `urql` uses by default.
+The following pages introduce different features in _Graphcache_, which together make it a compelling alternative to the standard [document cache](../basics/document-caching.md) that `urql` uses by default.

 - 🔁 [**Fully reactive, normalized caching.**](./normalized-caching.md) _Graphcache_ stores data in
   a normalized data structure.
-Query, mutation, and subscription results may update one another if they share data, and the app will rerender or refetch data accordingly.
+Query, mutation and subscription results may update one another if they share data, and the app will rerender or refetch data accordingly.
 This often allows your app to make fewer API requests, since data may already be in the cache.
 - 💾 [**Custom cache resolvers**](./local-resolvers.md) Since all queries are fully resolved in the